curl/everything-curl/protocols/network.md

 ## Transfer data

-When the connected metaphorical "string" is attached to the remote computer, there is a *connection* established between the two machines.
+When the connected metaphorical *string* is attached to the remote computer, there is a *connection* established between the two machines.
 This connection can then be used to exchange data.
-This exchange is done using a "protocol", as discussed in the following chapter.
+This exchange is done using a *protocol*, as discussed in the following chapter.

 Traditionally, a *download* is when data is transferred from a server to a client; conversely, an *upload* is when data is sent from the client to the server.
-The client is "down here"; the server is "up there".
+The client is *down here*; the server is *up there*.

 ## Disconnect